 It’s not difficult to wash and maintain your vacuum.
 Appliances like your vacuum need to be regularly cleaned and maintained to operate efficiently for an extended period of time.
 However, unlike the washing machine or dishwasher, a vacuum requires more frequent maintenance—like cleaning or replacing the air filter(s).
 Following the manufacturer’s recommendation for cleaning and maintenance should keep your vacuum running smoothly for a long time.

 Although this might seem like a daunting task, it usually doesn’t require much more than a screwdriver and a few extra minutes to complete.
 However, be safe and always refer to the owner’s manual for the proper way to maintain your vacuum.
 If you’ve lost or misplaced the owner’s manual, request a new one from the manufacturer.
 Even more convenient, most brands post their owner’s manuals online.

 A Sparkling Clean Home Has Its Rewards

 Leading a busy, active life doesn’t mean your home, or you, have to suffer.
 While it’s true that vacuuming probably isn’t high on your list of favorite things to do, maintaining a clean, healthy home environment is important.
 So how can you have it all?
 Molly Maid offers hassle-free, regular, cleaning services that are completely customizable to your personal schedule.
-Call or go online today to get a free estimate on how to make life easier and your home spotless with Molly Maid service.
+Contact Molly Maid today to get a free estimate on how to make life easier and your home spotless.